 Will refreshments be served?

-Simple refreshments of tea, coffee and a biscuit are available after the service.
+Where easing of Covid-19 restrictions allow, simple refreshments of tea, coffee and a biscuit are available after the service.

-We recommend that families bring along nut-free snacks & a drink bottle for children and young ones.
+We recommend that families bring along nut-free snacks & a labelled drink bottle for children and young ones.

 Can my kids play in the indoor playground?